 You can see how many seats you have in your overall Platform as well as each of the individual products that are in your subscription.

-- Note: If you have questions about what is in your subscription reach out to your Sales Representative.
+- Note: If you have questions about what is in your subscription reach out to our Customer Service team.